rust-lang/rust-forge/src/policies/llm-usage.md

 To avoid the risk of LLMs "overwhelming" the codebase, or becoming de-facto required, we set a limit on how many LLM PRs can be merged.
 If more than half of PRs in a 6-week window are LLM-authored, we disallow merging new LLM PRs until we go back below 50%, with a minimum cooldown of 10 days.
-This window is chosen to align with our existing release cycle.
+This window is chosen to align with our existing release cycle, and the cooldown is to avoid flip-flopping between allowed and disallowed.

 The cooldown is intended to encourage discussion:
 - How is the experiment going?
-- Are we adopting AI sustainabily?
+- Are we adopting AI sustainably?
   Are we including contributors who choose not to use LLMs?
 - Are there any changes we want to make to our policy?

+To avoid forgetting to enforce it, and to avoid resentment from the policy being enforced inconsistently, we strongly suggest that this circuit breaker be automated.

 ## Appendix
 ### Scope